Ada-Developers-Academy/html-css-workshop/decks/html-setup.md

 Values go in quotes like a string

-- Each value may or may not have a value
+- An attribute may or may not have a value

 ---